-Intensive In-Home services are concentrated, time-limited interventions provided typically but not solely in the residence of a member who is at risk of being moved into an out-of-home placement or who is being transitioned to home from out-of-home placement due to documented clinical needs of the child.
+Intensive In-Home services are concentrated, time-limited interventions provided typically but not solely in the residence of a member considered to be at high risk for hospitalization, re-hospitalization, or other types of facility-based services, due to severe behavioral health disorders and behaviors.
 Services provide crisis treatment; individual and family counseling; and communication skills (e.g. counseling to assist a child and his parents to understand and practice appropriate problem-solving, anger management, and interpersonal interaction, etc.); case management activities and coordination with other required services; and 24-hour emergency response.
 Services must be provided by a provider practice licensed by the Department of Behavioral Health and Developmental Services.
 Clinical supervision of intensive in-home services must be provided by an independently licensed provider face-to-face and occur weekly.